BTCDecoded/reference-node/README.md

 # Reference Node

-**Minimal Bitcoin implementation using protocol-engine for protocol abstraction and consensus-proof for consensus decisions.**
+**Minimal Bitcoin implementation using bllvm-protocol for protocol abstraction and bllvm-consensus for consensus decisions.**

-This crate provides a minimal, production-ready Bitcoin node implementation that uses the protocol-engine crate for protocol abstraction and consensus-proof for all consensus decisions.
+This crate provides a minimal, production-ready Bitcoin node implementation that uses the bllvm-protocol crate for protocol abstraction and bllvm-consensus for all consensus decisions.
 It adds only the non-consensus infrastructure: storage, networking, RPC, and orchestration.

 ## Architecture Position

 This is **Tier 4** of the 5-tier Bitcoin Commons architecture (BLLVM technology stack):

 ```
-1. Orange Paper (mathematical foundation)
+1. bllvm-spec (Orange Paper - mathematical foundation)
-2. consensus-proof (pure math implementation)
+2. bllvm-consensus (pure math implementation)
-3. protocol-engine (Bitcoin abstraction)
+3. bllvm-protocol (Bitcoin abstraction)
-4. reference-node (full node implementation) ← THIS CRATE
+4. bllvm-node (full node implementation) ← THIS CRATE
-5. developer-sdk (governance infrastructure)
+5. bllvm-sdk (governance infrastructure)
 ```

 ## Design Principles

-1. **Zero Consensus Re-implementation**: All consensus logic from consensus-proof
+1. **Zero Consensus Re-implementation**: All consensus logic from bllvm-consensus
-2. **Protocol Abstraction**: Uses protocol-engine for variant support
+2. **Protocol Abstraction**: Uses bllvm-protocol for variant support
 3. **Pure Infrastructure**: Only adds storage, networking, RPC, orchestration
 4. **Production Ready**: Full Bitcoin node functionality